kaittli/DH110-22F/assignment07/README.md

 >Revision: I would prototype all of the logos to return to the home page for my next iteration.

 ## Cognitive Walkthrough Pt.
 2 (In Class)
 Two of my peers in this DH110 class did the cognitive walkthrough using the Google Form that our professor, Dr. Cho, provided.
+The cognitive walkthrough that I conducted was done virtually, so it was nice that this one was done in person.
+I think that being able to talk to each other face to face did help the process seem more engaging.

 Link to the responses [here.](https://docs.google.com/document/d/1qtvRXtE7puC761L92Wjf1lw4LVsqHnJbCXCq5yljL7k/edit?usp=sharing)
 ### Findings
-The main findings were:
+The main findings of this walkthrough were:
 1. Users want to be alerted before abrupt changes.
 - A user believed that the functionality of the "Track Your Goals" page was strange.
 The way it currently worked was the page would automatically update with the goal tracker progress/percentage after clicking on the pen icon.
 However, the process felt too abrupt.
 >Revision: I would add a confirmation button so that the user can confirm that they want the current in progress goals to be included in the goal tracker right after writing.